Electronic wind instrument: Operation

 EWI models can control external synthesizers or other MIDI instruments, either simultaneously or instead of the synthesizers that come with the instrument.
 Earlier EWIs require the external box unit, while the discontinued (as of 2019) EWI4000s and still currently available EWI5000 have built-in MIDI outputs.
-The newest EWI SOLO and the now discontinued (as of 2022) EWI USB have only a USB connector.
+The EWI SOLO, released in 2020 has a USB connector and built in speaker at the end, styled to look like the bell of a soprano saxophone.
 In 2021 a small volume (cottage industry) company Berglund also makes its own original variations on classic Steiner EVI and EWI designs, approved and demonstrated by Nyle Steiner himself.
 The Berglund designs offer MIDI over wireless, unlike the current Akai products (as of 2022).
 Wireless MIDI can be achieved on the Akai models with unofficial third party add on products at lower cost, albeit in a somewhat DIY fashion.

-Any EWI can play software synthesizers running on a computer.

-The early models of EWI and EVI consisted of two parts: a wind controller and a digitally-controlled analog synthesizer in a rackmount box (which also houses the instrument's electronics).
+Any EWI can play software synthesizers running on a computer.The early models of EWI and EVI (a EWI with trumpet fingering) consisted of two parts: a wind controller and a digitally-controlled analog synthesizer in a rackmount box (which also houses the instrument's electronics).
 Akai took over the EVI and EWI instruments from Steiner and released several models with his help.
 Today Akai only makes designs based around the EWI, having dropped the less commercially successful EVI.
 The current Akai models EWI5000, and EWI SOLO contain built-in sample-based digital synthesizers and don't strictly require an external box.
-Akai also offered the EWI USB, a five-octave MIDI controller that connects directly to a Mac or Windows computer via USB and uses software for control.
+Akai also offered the EWI USB (discontinued as of 2022), a five-octave MIDI controller that connects directly to a Mac or Windows computer via USB and uses software for control.